254In61/ocp4-on-aws/README.md

    - Run : $ ansible-playbook vpc-build.yml

 4. BASTION/JumpServer EC2 CREATION
    - Create an EC2 to act as Bastion.
+   - You could use terraform IAC within bastion/ directory or any other way you like
      - NB: The scripts/ec2-env-prep.sh(Step 5) is designed for an Ubuntu OS & running on AWS ARM Architecture
    - Go for bigger capacity than the free ones.
 You will need the cpu and capacity to build the cluster faster.
    - EC2 to be within one of the public subnets